Department of Science and Mathematics

 MAT 2213 Math for Elementary Teachers I

-Number sense and numeration, whole number operations, fractions, decimals, computational algorithms, patterns, relations, functions and informal algebra.
+Number sense and numeration, whole number operations, fractions, decimals, computational algorithms, patterns, relations, functions, and informal algebra.
 Emphasizes content with references to NCTM standards, MDE benchmarks, and materials and strategies appropriate to teaching elementary school mathematics.
 Satisfies General Education requirement for students seeking elementary certification.
-PR: Grade C- or better in MAT 1003 or Math ACT of 22 or above.
+PR: Grade C or better in MAT 1103, or Math ACT of 25 or above, or new SAT Math of 30 or above.
+Course fee.

 MAT 2223 Math for Elementary Teachers II

 Properties of two- and three-dimensional geometric figures, similarity and congruence, common and metric measurement, introductory statistics and probability.
 Emphasizes content with references to NCTM standards, MDE benchmarks, and materials and strategies appropriate to teaching elementary school mathematics.
 Satisfies General Education requirement for students seeking elementary certification.
-PR: Grade C- or better in MAT 1003, or Math ACT of 22 or above.
+PR: Grade C or better in MAT 2213.
+Course fee.

 MAT 2233 Finite Mathematics

 Straight lines and linear functions; systems of linear equations and matrices; Gauss-Jordan elimination; linear programming and the simplex method; sets and counting; probability; mathematics of finance; and an introduction to difference equations and graph theory.
-PR: Math ACT of 24 or above, or grade of C- or better in MAT 1003.
+PR: Math ACT of 22, or minimum new SAT Math of 27.5, or minimum grade of C- or better in MAT 1003.

 MAT 2413 Elementary Statistics

 Descriptive statistics; introductory probability; probability distributions; binomial and normal distributions; estimation; hypothesis testing; linear regression and correlation; and applications.
 May include goodness-of-fit tests; statistical process control; or nonparametric statistics.
-PR: Minimum Math ACT of 22 or minimum grade of C- in MAT 1003, or MAT 1203.
+PR: Minimum Math ACT of 22, or minimum new SAT Math of 27.5, or minimum grade of C- in MAT 1003 or MAT 1203.

 MAT 2514 Calculus and Analytic Geometry I

 Limits and continuity; differentiation and applications; integration and area; calculus of transcendental functions; and introduction to applications of integration.
 May include an introduction to differential equations.
-PR: Minimum Math ACT of 28 and sufficient high school preparation, or a minimum grade of C- in MAT 1334.
+PR: Minimum Math ACT of 28 or Math SAT of 640, and sufficient high school preparation, or a minimum grade of C- in MAT 1334.

 MAT 2524 Calculus and Analytic Geometry II